Editorial · Some links in this article are affiliate links; we only recommend partners we would use ourselves.

 Trip complexitySimpleMost complexSimplest

-Best for repeat travelersIf you missed the migrationFor the Cape combination
+Best for repeat safariIf you missed the migrationYesFor the Cape combination

-Safari is one of the few luxury travel categories where booking through a specialist matters more than booking through your usual channels.
-The good camps are sold through a small number of trusted operators and booking direct is sometimes possible but rarely advantageous.
-The right operator handles the bush flight schedule (which is the most failure-prone part of any safari trip), the camp transfers, and the day-by-day pacing.
+Safari is one of the few luxury travel categories where booking through a specialist matters more than through your usual channels.
+The top-end camps sell through a small pool of trusted operators, and booking direct is sometimes possible but rarely advantageous.
+The right operator handles the bush-flight schedule (the most failure-prone part of any safari trip), the camp transfers, and the day-by-day pacing that determines whether the whole thing feels intentional or rushed.

-For experiences and city activities at either end of a safari trip — Cape Town wine tours, Nairobi day excursions, Stone Town Zanzibar visits — GetYourGuide carries the major options.
-Welcome Pickups runs in Cape Town and Johannesburg for airport transfers; GetTransfer works in Nairobi.
+For experiences and city activities at either end of a safari trip — Cape Town wine tours, Nairobi city day trips, Stone Town Zanzibar walks — GetYourGuide carries the major options.
+Welcome Pickups operates airport transfers in Cape Town and Johannesburg; GetTransfer covers Nairobi and Dar es Salaam.

-Safari camps generally have Wi-Fi but the coverage is intermittent and the experience is meant to be partly disconnected.
-Airalo has plans for Kenya, Tanzania, and South Africa that work in the cities and the larger towns near the camps.
-Don't expect cellular service deep in the Serengeti or in the more remote Tanzanian camps.
+Safari camps generally have Wi-Fi but coverage is intermittent and the experience is meant to be partly disconnected.
+Airalo has eSIM plans for Kenya, Tanzania and South Africa that work in the cities and larger towns near camps — useful for the arrival and departure days when logistics need to happen.
+Do not expect cellular service deep in the Serengeti, Nyerere or the more remote Kaokoveld-adjacent camps.
+Our Africa safari eSIM guide covers which plan works best for each country.

-For groups of 4-6 traveling together to a single Africa trip, private aviation between Europe and Africa is sometimes more cost-effective than commercial business class — particularly for routings that require connections through Doha or Dubai with long layovers.
-JetLuxe can quote both standard charter and the increasingly common Africa specialist operators.
+For groups of four or six flying together to a single Africa trip, private aviation between European hubs and Nairobi, Johannesburg or Cape Town is sometimes more cost-effective than commercial business class — particularly against routings that require long Doha or Dubai layovers.
+Our charter partner TimeFlys quotes both direct charter and Africa specialist operators; the empty-leg market from Europe to southern Africa is small but real.

 Frequently asked questions